 The Hotel and Grounds

 Needless to say, the hotel and grounds are really nice.
-As you enter the main lobby, there’s a bar on the right which has live music on certain nights of the week (Wednesday through Saturday when I was there).
+As you enter the main lobby, there’s a bar on the right that has live music on certain nights of the week (Wednesday through Saturday when I was there).

 In the same building are some boutiques which offer very expensive clothes.
 But for an informal dessert or coffee, check out Sea Beans, a charming coffeehouse at the end of the shops.
 It offers exquisite pastries, gourmet cupcakes, macaroons, and gelato.